Nikolas Mählmann

 About Me:

 My research interests lie in the intersection of structural graph theory, logic, and algorithms.
-Currently I am studying monadically stable and monadically NIP classes of graphs and structures.
+Currently I am studying monadically stable and monadically dependent classes of graphs and structures.
 Originating in model theory, those classes generalize many algorithmically tractable graph classes.
 Together with my collaborators, in a series of papers [4-7], we developed a combinatorial structure theory for monadically stable graph classes and showed that the FO Model Checking problem is fixed parameter tractable on those classes.
 Given a first-order logic sentence φ and a graph G, the goal is to decide whether φ is true on G. Due to the flexibility of first-order logic, an efficient algorithm for this problem can be used to solve a multitude of graph problems.
-My next goal is to extend our results to monadically NIP graph classes.
+My next goal is to extend our results to monadically dependent graph classes.

-Contact me at: maehlmann[at]uni-bremen[dot]de
+You can reach me at: maehlmann[at]uni-bremen[dot]de

 Publications: